Do I have to go to court if another co-owner files a petition to force the sale of a jointly owned home? – North Carolina

 Key Requirements

-• Proper parties and service: The co-owners must be joined in the case and served so the court has authority to proceed as to their interests.
+- Proper parties and service: The co-owners must be joined in the proceeding and served so the court has authority to proceed as to their interests.

-• Court-supervised steps and deadlines: The Clerk of Superior Court (and sometimes a judge) will manage steps like appointing a commissioner for a sale, receiving reports, and confirming outcomes; parties must act within short windows to object when reports or sales are noticed.
+- Court-supervised steps and deadlines: The Clerk of Superior Court (and sometimes a judge) will manage steps like appointing commissioners for an actual partition or a commissioner for a sale, receiving reports, and confirming outcomes; parties must act within short windows to object when reports or sales are noticed.

 What the Statutes Say